 The Illinois EPA submitted as Exhibit 89 a letter from IDOT that explains the costs in IDOT's contracts "should not be used to compare or justify cost[s] proposed by IEPA in this rulemaking."
 Exh.
 89 at 2.
 The Board has already considered testimony from CW3M regarding IDOT contract costs and decided not to use those costs to determine the maximum payment amounts under Section 734.825.
 See, e.g., Exh.
-29 at 49, Appendix J. CW3M has not provided sufficient additional testimony to show why the Board must adopt its suggested rates over the maximum payment amounts proposed by the Board, or that the bidding and the unusual or extraordinary circumstances provisions will not allow for reimbursement of reasonable costs in cases where an owner's or operator's costs exceed the maximum payment amounts proposed by the Board.
+29 at 49, Appendix J. CW3M has not provided sufficient additional testimony to show why the Board must adopt its suggested rates over the maximum payment amounts proposed by the Board, or that the bidding and the unusual or extraordinary circumstances provisions will not allow for reimbursement of reasonable costs in cases where an owner's or operator's costs exceed the maximum payment amounts proposed by the amount by a sum roughly equal to the transportation charge for hauling contaminated soil to a landfill, even in cases where the soil is stockpiled on-site.
+The Illinois EPA does not believe the suggested changes are necessary or appropriate, or that sufficient justification to warrant a change to the Board's First Notice Proposal has been provided.